dojyorin/esm_hosting/README.md

 Minimal ESM hosting service.

 # Details
-Bundle ESM code located on Git repository and serve to client.
+Serverware for hosting ESM code in Git repositories.

+Can be provide TypeScript as is or transpiled to JavaScript and bundled.

 ESM bundler uses [`denoland/deno_emit`](https://github.com/denoland/deno_emit) and TypeScript is transpiled when bundling so can directly specify `.ts` file.